jabercrombia/opensearch-contentful-integration/README.md

    CONTENTTYPE=
    INDEX_NAME=
    ```
+   CONTENTFUL_ACCESS_TOKEN
-   CONTENTFUL_ACCESS_TOKEN - can be found in Settings > API KEYS > APIs > Content Delivery API - access token field
+   can be found in Settings > API KEYS > APIs > Content Delivery API - access token field
+   CONTENTFUL_SPACE_ID
-   CONTENTFUL_SPACE_ID - can be found in Settings > API KEYS > APIs > Space ID field
+   can be found in Settings > API KEYS > APIs > Space ID field
+   CONTENTTYPE
-   CONTENTTYPE - You can find the content type in your content model
+   You can find the content type in your content model

+   USERNAME
-   USERNAME - This is the username you will need to login to the Opensearch dashboard
+   This is the username you will need to login to the Opensearch dashboard
+   PASSWORD
-   PASSWORD - This is the password you will need to login to the Opensearch dashboard
+   This is the password you will need to login to the Opensearch dashboard
+   INDEX_NAME
-   INDEX_NAME- Create a name for the index in Opensearch
+   Create a name for the index in Opensearch

 3. Start OpenSearch and OpenSearch Dashboards with Docker Compose:

    ```bash